amethyst/rustrogueliketutorial/book/src/chapter_9.md

     match target_item {
         None => gamelog.entries.insert(0, "There is nothing here to pick up.".to_string()), Some(item) => {
-            positions.remove(item);
+            let mut pickup = ecs.write_storage::<WantsToPickupItem>();
-            backpack.insert(item, InBackpack{ owner: *player_entity }).expect("Unable to insert component");
+            pickup.insert(*player_entity, WantsToPickupItem{ collected_by: *player_entity, item }).expect("Unable to insert want to pickup");
-            gamelog.entries.insert(0, format!("You pick up the {}.", names.get(item).unwrap().name));
         }
     }
 }
 ```

 This obtains a bunch of references/accessors from the ECS, and iterates all items with a position.
 If it matches the player's position, `target_item` is set.
 Then, if `target_item` is none - we tell the player that there is nothing to pick up.
-If it isn't `None`, we remove its `Position` component, and add an `InBackpack` component - with the owner set to the player's entity.
+If it isn't, it adds a pickup request for the system we just added to use.

 If you `cargo run` the project now, you can press `g` anywhere to be told that there's nothing to get.
 If you are standing on a potion, it will vanish when you press `g`!
 It's in our backpack - but we haven't any way to *know* that other than the log entry.